nwtgck/piping-server-load-balancer-docker-compose/README.md

 * <http://localhost:8080/foo>
 * ...

-Each path may be handled by different web servers, and the same path should be handled by the same server.
+Each path may be handled by different Piping Servers, and the same path should be handled by the same server.

 ## Base repository